 IMS / ACUPUNCTUREIMS is a dry needling technique that uses acupuncture needles to release shortened and tender muscle bands from neuro-musculoskeletal dysfunction.
 Acupuncture is the practice of inserting thin needles into specific points in the body.

 What is IMS?

 Intramuscular Stimulation (IMS) is a dry needling technique that uses acupuncture needles to release shortened and tender muscle bands from neuro-musculoskeletal dysfunction.
 It is a diagnostic and treatment tool for myofascial pain of neuropathic origins.
 This treatment technique was first developed by Dr. Chan Gunn (C.M., O.B.C., M.D., PhD.), and bridges the gap between traditional Chinese acupuncture and western medicine.
 This treatment technique involves the insertion of fine needles into stiff muscles and is highly effective to treat chronic pain and very stiff muscles.

 The goal of treatment is to release muscle shortening, which presses on and irritates the nerve.
 Supersensitive areas can be desensitized, and the persistent pull of shortened muscles can be released.
 IMS is very effective for releasing shortened muscles that are always contracted and chronically shortened.
 IMS uses the same needles as acupuncture to promote relaxation and lengthening of the muscle.
-IMS/Dry Needling, can be used a part of your treatment plan by trained therapists.
+IMS/Dry Needling can be used as a part of your treatment plan by trained physiotherapists.

 What can I expect from acupuncture treatment?

 The number and location of needles used will vary based on your condition and treatment goals.
-Some notice the effects of treatment on their first visit, while others clients might need multiple treatment to see benefits.
+Some notice the effects of treatment on their first visit, while others might need multiple treatments to see benefits.
 Acupuncture is not painful.
-The needles will be left in your skin for 5-30 minutes dependant on the treatment.
+The needles will be left in your skin for 5 – 30 minutes, dependant on the treatment.